-The ‘green’ roof provides a habitat for wildlife while reducing C02, it regulates rainwater discharge and reduces the chance of flash flooding that is becoming increasingly commonplace as climate change takes hold.
-As with all our work, energy consumption is key and the well-insulated fabric combines with solar panels and ground source heat pumps reducing energy demand substantially. ‘makes a real difference to our bills’
+The ‘green’ roof provides a habitat for wildlife while reducing C02, it regulates rainwater discharge and reduces the chance of flash flooding; something that is becoming commonplace as climate change takes hold.
+As with all our work, energy consumption is key and the well-insulated fabric combines with solar panels and ground source heat pumps to reduce energy demand substantially.

-The green roof, oak elevations and low-level design follow the contours of the site and the surrounding land that bloom and blossom impressively in the summer.
-The sensitively incorporated nature reserve provides habitat for indigenous butterflies, wildflowers and plants and has established itself as an important educational resource for local schools and community groups.
+The green roof, oak elevations and low-level design follow the contours of the site and the surrounding land blooms and blossoms impressively in the summer months.
+While the sensitively incorporated nature reserve provides habitat for indigenous butterflies, wildflowers and plants.
+Grange Farm is now firmly established as an important educational resource for local schools and community groups in the area.

-Local engagement with the project has been one of the projects main successes.
-As well as a host of sporting groups the site provides a hub for people of all ages as well as families and social groups.
+Indeed, local engagement with the project has been one of the projects main successes.
+As well as a host for local sporting teams, the site provides a hub for people of all ages as well as families and social groups.
 It is cherished by those that work there and is looked after with pride by local people and staff alike.

-We have continually engaged with the project and the many community based aspects at the centre.
-It is a project that is still developing; in 2019 we completed a further extension to the building providing an additional multipurpose community room, community garden and kitchen to cope with the increasing range of activities.
+We have continued to engage with the project as well as the many community based aspects at the centre.
+In 2019 we completed a further extension to the building, providing an additional multipurpose community room, community garden and kitchen to cope with the increasing range of activities.
 These include health, fitness and nutrition classes which are helping to deliver better health outcomes for local people.
 The new pavilion now creates revenue for the governing trust and the future for Grange Farm, once again, looks secure.